SwedishLesbian/coterie/docs/index.md

 - Core UI framework with PyQt6
 - Character creation dialog
 - Basic application flow
+- Import dialog for both .gvc and .gex files

 Refer to `docs/status.md` for the complete and current status of the project.
+For the most recent development session details and to pick up where we left off, see `docs/development-session-summary.md`.

 ### Development Guidelines